rawanalyahya/Multi-View-MRI-Approach-for-Classification-of-MGMT-Methylation-in-Glioblastoma-Patients/comparisons/README.md

 ## Compare with method by Zhi-Cheng Li [2018](https://link.springer.com/article/10.1007/s00330-017-5302-1)

 This approch uses radiomics features as an input to the classifier instead of a visual MRI input.
-We extracted specific radiomics features from each sub-region of the tumor: edema, enhancing tumor, and necrosis.
+We extracted specific radiomics features from each sub-region of the tumor: edema, enhancing tumor, and necrosis using the [pyradiomics library](https://github.com/AIM-Harvard/pyradiomics).
 We then passed the extracted radiomics features to a random forest to get the final classification output.
 The validation set was used in this experiment to optimize the hyperparameters of the random forest.

 To run this experiment:
 - First, extract the radiomics feature by running the Jupyter Notebook ExtractRadiomics.ipynb